tshepang/seaplane/docs/ARCHITECTURE.md

 Seaplane API to build something.
 This tool also functions as the canonical way to interact with the Seaplane System.

+- `share/`: Additional information, such as third party licenses.
 - `tests/`: All integration tests for the CLI.
   - `tests/ui/`: These are UI tests that ensure the input and output of the CLI is functioning as